All Episodes

 So she's lying.

-Uh, you know, oh, I just, yeah, I made seven million dollars.
+You know, oh, I just, yeah, I made $7 million.

-I have no, I have to look into that.
+I have to look into that.

-And, you know, then on, you know, all the the other issues, telling the people of New Jersey, one of the highest tax states in the country, that she won't commit to not raising taxes.
+And, you know, then on, you know, all the other issues, telling the people of New Jersey, one of the highest tax states in the country, that she won't commit to not raising taxes.

-I'm like, okay, be dumb, because that's dumb.
+I'm like, okay, be dumb because that's dumb.

-And uh, but you know, if you're sick and tired of it in New Jersey, you got a shot here.
+But, you know, if you're sick and tired of it in New Jersey, you got a shot here.

-I'm not this is not a slam dunk.
+This is not a slam dunk.

-It's all gonna come down to turnout.
+It's all going to come down to turnout.

 All I'm doing is disseminating information.